alextmn/zkp-verifier-test-sepolia/q-one/qOne-design.md

 }
 ```

+# Next Priorites
+0. No Need for any wallet extentions, like Snaps
+1. We need to build a similar Router for HyperEVM (our custom).
-We need to implement this ROuter to make sure we could you only one transaction
+2. We need to implement this Router to make sure it fully works
+3. HyperSwap’s architecture is modeled after Uniswap, specifically the Uniswap V2 style and it supports Routers we need to make sure it fully works.
+4. We make sure we can do Bridges too
+- Lock qOne ERC-20 + ZKP on HyperEVM.
+- Mint qOne wrapped ERC-20 + ZKP on Ethereum.